buildfoundation/ketolang/README.md

 Ketolang aims to cover use-cases of Starlark language but in compile-time, type-safe environment of Kotlin, with benefit of running in a more performant environment than an interpreter (JVM, Native and maybe JS).

-List of restricted Kotlin functionality (feature toggles coming):
+List of restricted Kotlin functionality (TODO feature toggles):

 - [x] File IO is not allowed
 - [x] Network IO is not allowed